Media interested in reporting on the Advocacy Forum may contact firstname.lastname@example.org.

 An advocate who is an AIM Member and serves as the key contact to a member of Congress for the Association.
-Ambassadors must enroll, attend the Ambassador-only meeting, and complete the District Forum District (DFD) program.
+Ambassadors must enroll, attend the Ambassador-only meeting and complete the District Forum District (DFD) program.

 Advocacy Forum Attendee

 Alzheimer's Impact Movement (AIM)

-The Alzheimer's Impact Movement (AIM) is the sister organization of the Alzheimer's Association, working to make Alzheimer's disease a national priority with leaders in Congress.
-AIM's annual membership fees are $20, and dollar-for-dollar, AIM is a powerful opportunity to create change on Capitol Hill.
-Become an AIM Member today >
+The Alzheimer's Impact Movement (AIM) is the advocacy arm of the Alzheimer's Association, working to make Alzheimer's disease a national priority with leaders in Congress.
+AIM's annual membership fee is $20.
+New in 2018, all Advocacy Forum attendees must be members of AIM at the time of the meeting to attend.

 Member benefits include: